Skip to main content

 How to Avoid Non-Payment of Life Insurance Premiums?

-Not paying life insurance premiums will lapse the policy, which means the protection and coverage offered by the policy are no longer in force.
+Not paying life insurance premiums will cause the policy to lapse, which means the protection and coverage offered by the policy are no longer in force.
 A life insurance policy is an essential financial tool for protecting your life goals.
 Having a policy in your portfolio may prove to be beneficial in the future.

 You may consider the below-mentioned points to avoid non-payment of your policy:

-If you have trouble remembering your payment due dates, activate auto-debit for the insurance premium payment.
+• Activate Auto-Debit: If you have trouble remembering your payment due dates, activate auto-debit for the insurance premium payment.
 It will ensure that the premiums due are always paid on time.
 Also, the probability of your policy lapsing due to non-payment of premiums will be low.
+You can also enable SMS or email reminders through your insurer's online portal or mobile application to receive timely notifications before the premium due date.

-You should have the right cover amount so that your financial needs are met.
-However, while choosing the cover amount, also ensure that you can afford to pay the premiums without any fail.
+• Choose the Right Cover Amount: You should have the right amount of cover so that your financial needs are met.
+However, while choosing the cover amount, also ensure that you can afford to pay the premiums without fail.
+Selecting a policy with affordable premiums is equally important as choosing adequate coverage.
+A plan that fits your long-term budget is less likely to lapse due to financial difficulties.

 Did You Know?